asmarking/Software-Tools-Tutorials/lab-report-1-week-2.md

 ![Image](pwd.jpg)
  pwd prints the absolute path to your working directory.
 Notice you may not recognize any of these directories.
 That is because you are logged in to the ieng6 server!
 You are no longer working on your computer.
  * Now type the command:  `mkdir example`
  * Now type the command: `ls`
- * You should see this:
  ![Image](lsANDmkdir.jpg)

  ***Moving Files With `scp`***

  * `scp` copies files between host on a network
- * in my current directory (locally) I made a new file called "example"
- * To copy the file "example" from my current working directory to my ieng6 server accounts home directory I used the command:
+ * To copy the file "example" I created earlier from my current working directory to my ieng6 server account home directory I used the command:
  `scp example cs15lwi22avq@ieng6.ucsd.edu`
 ![Image](SCP.jpg)